alidcast/vue-prosemirror-editor/README.md

 * `keyCommands`, a Function, that passes the editor schema so you can register any additional editor key commands.

-* `inputs`, an Array, any custom editor input rules.
+* `inputRules`, an Array, any custom editor input rules.

 * `nodeViews`, an Object, any custom editor node views.